symsoft/ecc-api-guide/swagger_specification.md

       parameters:
       - name: "msisdn"
         in: "path"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
         required: true
         type: "string"
       - in: "body"
         name: "body"
-        description: "Subscriber attributes to be changed"
+        description: "Subscription attributes to be changed"
         required: true
         schema:
-          $ref: "#/definitions/SubscriberPatch"
+          $ref: "#/definitions/SubscriptionPatch"
       responses:
-        200:
+        202:
-          description: "Successful operation"
+          description: "Request accepted"
-          schema:
-            $ref: "#/definitions/SubscriberInfo"
         400:
           description: "Invalid new MSISDN"
         404:
-          description: "Subscriber or SIM not found"
+          description: "Subscription or SIM not found"
         409:
-          description: "Some input value (ICCID or MSISDN) is already in use"
+          description: "An input value (ICCID or MSISDN) is already in use"
       security:
       - basic_auth: []
   /subscribers/{msisdn}/services:
     get:
       tags:
-      - "Subscriber"
+      - "Subscription"
-      summary: "List Services assigned to Subscriber"
+      summary: "List Services assigned to Subscription"
-      description: "List Services assigned to Subscriber.
+      description: "List Services assigned to Subscription.
 Services may have optional\
         \ attributes."
-      operationId: "listServices"
+      operationId: "list"
       produces:
       - "application/json"
       parameters:
       - name: "msisdn"
         in: "path"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
         required: true
         type: "string"
       responses:
         200:
           description: "Successful operation"
           schema:
-            $ref: "#/definitions/SubscriberServiceInfo"
+            $ref: "#/definitions/SubscriptionServiceInfo"
         404:
-          description: "Subscriber not found"
+          description: "Subscription not found"
       security:
       - basic_auth: []
   /subscribers/{msisdn}/services/{sid}:
     post:
       tags:
-      - "Subscriber"
+      - "Subscription"
       - "Service"
-      summary: "Assign a Service to a Subscriber"
+      summary: "Assign a Service to a Subscription"
-      description: "Assign a Service to a Subscriber.
+      description: "Assign a Service to a Subscription.
 Specific Services with identifiers\
         \ and attributes are pre-defined outside this API."
-      operationId: "addService"
+      operationId: "add"
       parameters:
       - name: "msisdn"
         in: "path"
-        description: "The MSISDN (E.164 number) of the Subscriber"
+        description: "The MSISDN (E.164 number) of the Subscription"
         required: true
         type: "string"
       - name: "sid"